mangfu1231/lean/README.md

 # LEANEVENTO Website
-## A Website developed by Html/CSS, Javascript, Php and MySQL.
+## A Website Developed by Html/CSS, Javascript, Php and MySQL.

 The EER Schema displayed as below,